Home | Reviews | Articles | Festivals | Competitions | Other | Contact Us

 From a local debut in "Acis and Galatea" near his Blackheath home, twelve-year-old Simon Woolf was catapulted into London's musical life at the highest professional level.
 His second concert found him singing solos in Messiah at the Royal Festival Hall alongside Joan Sutherland.

-After a star-studded childhood career as a treble, Simon Woolf went to an opposite pole of the musical world, becoming a jazz bassist.
+After a star-studded childhood career as a treble, Simon Woolf went to an opposite pole of the musical world, becoming a jazz assist.

 He has performed regularly with many top London players, notably as part of Andy Panayi's Mulligan-infIuenced quartet, as well as backing visiting Americans.
 He has a distinguished freelance career which includes stints with Bobby Wellins, Bill le Sage, Dave Cliff, John Critchinson, cornettist Ruby Braff and singer Weslia Whitfield.